AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/DocumentVersionInformation/README.md

 DocumentVersionInformation Class
 ================================
-AutomationML 2.1 APIThis Class is defined for the modeling of document version information as defined in the AutomationML BPR 06 "Naming of related documents and their versions".
+This Class is defined for the modeling of document version information as defined in the AutomationML BPR 06 "Naming of related documents and their versions".
 [DocumentVersions][1] are stored as [AdditionalInformation][2] attached to the CAEXFile Node of the AMLDocument.

 Inheritance Hierarchy